 Pelvic floor exercises

 Having weak or damaged pelvic floor muscles can make a prolapse more likely.
-Recent evidence suggests pelvic floor exercises may help improve a mild prolapse or reduce the risk of it getting worse.
+Recent evidence suggests that pelvic floor exercises may help to improve a mild prolapse or reduce the risk of it getting worse.

 Pelvic floor exercises are also used to treat urinary incontinence (when you leak urine), so may be useful if this is one of your symptoms.